mdabrowski1990/uds/docs/source/pages/messages.rst

     :language: python

-In this chapter, you will find information about :python:`messages` subpackage implementation.
+In this chapter, you will find information about :mod:`uds.messages` subpackage implementation.
 It contains code that enables creation of entities that carry UDS data and helps to describe theirs transmission.

 In implementation we distinguish following entities that carry diagnostic data: